thedeagler/drawDNA/notes.md

-x font for the label *(maybe not so good) - have it scaling with node size x line width (did length instead. imo width is not useful, but trivial if necessary) x drag bases in the graph to modify the layout
-- When hovering a base in either the sequence or graph, the corresponding base should be highlighted in the sequence.
-- create connections by connecting two unpaired and complementary bases (e.g. C and G, or A and T)
-  - DBN should update
+x font for the label *(maybe not so good) - have it scaling with node size x line width (did length instead. imo width is not useful, but trivial if necessary) x drag bases in the graph to modify the layout x When hovering a base in either the sequence or graph, the corresponding base should be highlighted in the sequence. x create connections by connecting two unpaired and complementary bases (e.g. C and G, or A and T) x DBN should update

 /*